 Can you recommend a good lawyer?

 Our article on Bangkok law firms has a list of lawyers in specific fields of practice.
-For most general law issues–think personal property and real estate, work permits, or visas, I can put you in touch with a layer I feel comfortable recommending.
+If you need help with general law issues like, personal property and real estate, work permits, or visas, I can put you in touch with a layer I feel comfortable recommending.

 If you have any other questions, or if you’re in a specific situation that requires more details, the fastest way to get an answer is in our Facebook support group, Thailand Starter Kit Community.
 I read all questions posted.
 And if I can’t provide an answer myself, one of the many other knowledgeable readers usually can.

 If you want to get in touch with use, please use the form below.
 We don’t bite.
 We love feedback.
 And we read all e-mails–even if we can’t always reply to all the messages we receive.